kitled/linux/NOTES/README.md

 >
 > It's hard to find a one-size-fits-all structure, so it may evolve in time, but discoverability will be handled by tags in the metadata of Markdown files.

 -->

 ## Table of contents

-Generally by alpha order, unless reasons.

-- A directory note is the `./README.md`
+A directory note is the `./README.md`
-    - All READMEs = full toc & intros of these notes
+All READMEs = full toc & intros of these notes

+> [!Warning]
-> ⚠️ This is work-in-progress, take this list as a WIP / TODO (a lot may be incorrect or missing at any time).
+> This list is a WIP / TODO!
+> A lot may be incorrect or missing at any time.

 `.`